 Booking a flight from the Explore section is simple.
 After you've found a flight or itinerary that works for you — direct flights are green, and indirect flights are blue — click on the information icon to the right of the listing.
 You'll see the flight option, the cabins you can book with points, and the list of booking options.

 By clicking “Book via…,” you'll navigate directly to the booking page for your chosen airline program.
-Sometimes, multiple programs can be booked through, so it's worth comparing if you have transferable rewards points handy.
+Sometimes you can book your flight through multiple programs, so it's worth comparing if you have transferable rewards points.

 Live award search